Naval Mobile Construction Battalion 1: Post-war

 reorganization that created a new type of construction unit – the Mobile Construction Battalion (MCB).
 On 8 August 1949, U.S. Naval Mobile Construction Battalion 1 (MCB 1) was established at Naval Amphibious Base Little Creek, Virginia and was formally commissioned on 28 October.
 In December the battalion took part in a multi-service Operation PORTEX on Vieques, Puerto Rico.
 In 1951 homeport changed when the battalion moved from Little Creek to Davisville, Rhode Island.
 During the next four years the battalion would go to Puerto Rico; Guantanamo Bay, Cuba; Bermuda; Port Lyautey, French Morocco; Argentia, Newfoundland; and Rota, Spain.
 During the Korean war Atlantic fleet CBs did not deploy to that theater of operations.
 In 1956, the battalion went to Antarctica and participated in Operation Deep Freeze II.
 During that deployment MCB 1 had detachments on six continents.
 MCB 1 returned to Antarctica in 1961 to assemble a nuclear power plant for which the battalion received the Navy Unit Commendation.

 Vietnam

 Ghost Battalion colors at Quang Tri.
 The Seabees had 11,000 graves to move in order to construct that airfield.

 MCB 1 was the first Atlantic Fleet Battalion to deploy to Vietnam.
 From 1966 to 1970, the battalion made four consecutive deployments to Southeast Asia.
 During the second deployment an urgent airfield was needed at Quảng Trị.
 The project was designated "top secret", site "X", and to be completed in under 45 days.
 MCBs 1, 3, 4, 7, 11, 74, 121, and 133 all sent detachments of men and equipment to get the job done.
-Those detachments dubbed themselves the Ghost Battalion and chose the Jolly Roger for the battalion's colors The Ghost Battalion was dis-banded 1 November 1967.
-While making those deployments four NMCB One members made the ultimate sacrifice serving their country.
-Their names were Constructionman Starkey, Steelworker 3rd Class Williams, Chief Builder McGinn, and Lieutenant Junior Grade Moscrip.
+Those detachments dubbed themselves the Ghost Battalion and chose the Jolly Roger for the battalion's colors The Ghost Battalion was disbanded 1 November 1967.
+While making those deployments four NMCB One members died: Constructionman Starkey, Steelworker 3rd Class Williams, Chief Builder McGinn, and Lieutenant Junior Grade Moscrip.